Back

 In mixed media especially, portraits arrive in layers.
 They change as you go.
 They soften.
 They get covered and revealed again.
 Decisions aren’t final.
 Nothing is locked in too early.

 You begin with something simple.
-A photo transfer.
-A shape.
-A suggestion of a face.

 And then you respond.